 This is the active low output signal which is used to drive the OBD bus to its active state.
-Since the J1850 PWM standard requires a differential bus signal, the user must create the complement of this signal to drive the other bus line.
+Typically this is accomplished by switching a PNP type transistor on with the output from this pin.
 See the Example Application section for more details.